 So far ancestry is my favorite place to look up these kinds of records since many of them have been indexed.
 As a matter of fact, Jesus Francisco a member of the We Are Cousins Facebook Group made me aware on July 13 that Ancestry had added 14 million records and 11 million new images to its U.S. Naturalization Records collection.

 Fortunately, you will not have to be browsing manually like at FamilySearch.

 Note: You do need a paid account to see these records.
 You can get a 14 day free trial today, to test drive these searchable collections.
 Just click here.
 (FYI: I am an Affiliate for Ancestry, what that means is that if you end up staying with them after the 14-day trial I get a little commission with no extra cost to you).

 Ancestry has most of the United States listed here http://search.ancestry.com/search/group/us_naturalization?o_xid=57458&o_lid=57458&o_sch=Social

 They really don’t have anything online but I am still including them since the images that both FamilySearch and Ancestry use are mainly from the National Archives.
 Here is the link for more information. https://www.archives.gov/research/naturalization/#online

 This is a great video by the National Archives.
 I thought that you might enjoy it as much as I did.

 “Out of Many One”

-I truly hope that you found this post useful and found actionable information for your own research.
+I truly hope that now you have the resources necessary to Finding Your Ancestors in The United States Naturalization Records.
+Also, if you found this post useful and found actionable information for your own research, please share it.
 Have fun and don’t forget to let me know of any great finds that you may come across.